crashoverride777/swifty-ads/README.md

 Improved the "removeBannerAd" method to ensure that all banner instances get removed incase there are multiple instances of a banner from the same AdNetwork.

-Updated AdMob SDK to v 7.8.0
+Updated AdMob SDK to v7.8.0

 - v 3.7